Britain Stronger in Europe: Board

-The In Campaign is registered as a private limited company, registration number 09641190.
+The In Campaign, now known as Open Britain Limited, is registered as a private limited company with Companies House with the company number 09641190.

-Will Straw is the executive director of the group, while Ryan Coetzee worked as director of strategy.
+During the referendum, Will Straw was the executive director of the group, while Ryan Coetzee worked as director of strategy.

 Affinity groups

 Several groups campaigned for Britain to remain in the EU during the referendum.
-These include: the campaign group British Influence, the individual membership organisation the European Movement, as well as separate political parties who each had their own campaign (e.g. Labour In for Britain and Conservatives In), various special interest groups (e.g. Environmentalists for Europe), regional groups (e.g. Cambridge for Europe) and professional groups (e.g. Scientists for EU) and Brand EU.
+These included: the campaign group British Influence, the individual membership organisation the European Movement, as well as separate political parties who each had their own campaign (e.g. Labour In for Britain and Conservatives In), various special interest groups (e.g. Environmentalists for Europe), regional groups (e.g. Cambridge for Europe) and professional groups (e.g. Scientists for EU) and Brand EU.